Website relaunch without ranking loss: The complete guide

 Technical reasons:

-- The CMS is outdated and no longer receives security updates
+- The CMS is outdated and no longer receives security updates.

-- The website is not responsive / not mobile-optimized
+- The website is not responsive / not mobile-optimized.

-- The technical infrastructure no longer scales
+- The technical infrastructure no longer scales.

-- A new technology (e.g., Next.js, Headless CMS) offers significant advantages
+- A new technology (e.g., Next.js, Headless CMS) offers significant advantages.

 Business reasons:

-- The branding has been completely overhauled
+- The branding was completely redesigned.

-- Competitors have significantly better websites
+- Competitors have significantly better websites.

-- The conversion rate stagnates despite optimization
+- The conversion rate stagnates despite optimization.

 Content reasons:

-- There are hundreds of orphaned pages with no traffic
+- There are hundreds of orphaned pages with no traffic.

-- The content strategy has fundamentally changed
+- The content strategy has fundamentally changed.

-- Duplicate content is a systemic problem
+- Duplicate content is a systemic problem.

-The Relaunch Checklist: Before, During, After
+The relaunch checklist: Before, During, After

-BEFORE the Relaunch (3-6 months ahead)
+BEFORE the relaunch (3–6 months prior)

-1. SEO Audit of the Existing Website
+1. SEO audit of the existing website

 - Crawl the entire website (Screaming Frog, Sitebulb)